oixel/AmISafe/README.md

 Users can click the settings button in the top right and toggle the timer button to observe how long it takes for the crime results to load.

 ## Lessons Learned:
 In terms of technicality, we learned the importance of choosing a data structure for optimization.
 It was interesting to observe the visible differences in load times based on different approaches.
-Working with real-world data was also exciting, as it allowed us to apply the concepts we learned in our Data Structures course to tangible concepts.
+Working with real-world data was also exciting, as it allowed us to apply the concepts we learned in our course to tangible concepts.

 From a project management perspective, this project provided a great opportunity to enhance our communication, collaboration, and GitHub skills.
 We needed to efficiently delegate a variety of tasks, including frontend development, backend coding, video editing, research, planning, and more.
 Ensuring everyone was on the same page allowed us to work smoothly and deliver a functional deliverable.